publitas/docs/source/js.md

  - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>
 ---

-# Viewer Javascript API v1.0
+# Viewer JavaScript API v1.0

 This API can be used to customize some behaviors in the Publitas.com Viewer.